Skip to main content

 My employer made contributions to a SEP IRA.
 Are these contributions stated on this form?

-The general limit – the most that can be contributed to your Traditional IRA and/or Roth IRA – is the lesser of the following amounts: $6,000.00 ($7,000.00 if you are age 50 or older) or your taxable compensation for the year.
-Please consult a tax advisor on specifics regarding contributions for Traditional IRAs, Roth IRAs, SEP IRAs, and SIMPLE IRAs.
+The general limit – the most that can be contributed to your Traditional IRA and/or Roth IRA – is the lesser of the following amounts: $7,000.00 ($8,000.00 if you are age 50 or older) or your earned income for the year.
+Please consult a tax professional on specifics regarding contributions for Traditional IRAs, Roth IRAs, SEP IRAs, and SIMPLE IRAs.

 If you have more than one Allianz Life of NY contract, please verify that you have specified the correct contract number.
 Allianz Life of NY does not accept starter checks.
-If you would like your contribution to be recorded for the 2022 tax year, please write “2022 contribution” on your check.
-If “2022 contribution” is not on your check, we will apply the money as a 2023 contribution.
-If you make a contribution for 2022 between January 1, 2023 and the due date, your 2022 IRS Form 5498 will be updated to reflect the new contribution amount and will be mailed to you by May 31, 2023.
+If you would like your contribution to be recorded for the 2024 tax year, please write “2024 contribution” on your check or in a letter of instruction.
+If “2024 contribution” is not on your check or letter of instruction, we will apply the money as a 2025 contribution.
+If you make a contribution for 2024 between January 1, 2025 and the April 15, 2025 tax return due date, your 2024 IRS Form 5498 will be updated to reflect the new contribution amount and will be mailed to you by May 31, 2025.

-What if my employer is able to make a SEP IRA contribution for 2022 in 2023?
+What if my employer can make a SEP IRA contribution for 2024 in 2025?

-My contract is annuitized; why am I receiving this annual tax summary?
+My contract is annuitized; why am I receiving this IRA Contribution Information form?

 My contract is annuitized and I’m receiving annuity payments; what is my required distribution amount?

-If Box 11 is checked on IRS Form 5498, then you are required to take an RMD from your contract.
-An RMD may be required even if the box is not checked (i.e., Inherited IRAs).
+If box 11 is checked on IRS Form 5498, then you are required to take an RMD from your contract.
+An RMD may be required even if the box is not checked, such as from an (Inherited IRA).
 You can also ask your tax professional if an RMD is required from your contract.

-Note: As part of SECURE 2.0 Act of 2022, signed into law on December 29, 2022, the RMD age is changing for people who were born in 1951 or later.
-For those born in 1951, their first RMD will not be due until they turn age 73.
-The 2022 IRS Form 5498 will reflect this change and will not show an RMD is required in 2023 for individuals who are impacted.
+Note: As part of SECURE 2.0 Act of 2022, signed into law on December 29, 2022, the RMD age has changed for people who were born in 1951 or later.
+For those born in 1951 through 1959, their first RMD will not be due until they turn age 73.
+For those born in 1960 or later, their first RMD will not be due until they turn age 75.

 How do I know if Required Minimum Distributions (RMDs) have been set up on my contract?